SangkyunLee/Pybehav/README.md

-# Pybehav
-animal-behav via daq control
+# Pybehav(animal behavior control via daq control).

 This program support controcl NI-DAQ card to control dc-motor by voltage output in a time-locked manner To control NI-DAQ, specifically USB-6008 model, use dc_motor.py